Fifty-state strategy

-In the context of American politics, a fifty-state strategy is a political strategy which aims for progress in all states of the United States of America, rather than conceding certain states as "unwinnable".
+In the context of American politics, a fifty-state strategy is a political strategy which aims for progress in all states of the United States, rather than conceding certain states as "unwinnable".
 In a presidential campaign, it is usually implemented as an appeal to a broad base of the American public in an attempt to win, even if marginally, every state, since even a marginal victory is effectively a total victory for electoral purposes.
 It can also refer to an overall long-term strategy for a political movement such as a political party.

 This strategy is very ambitious and, when used for a specific election, is typically abandoned as the election day draws nearer.
-In the vast majority of cases, winning a state's popular vote for president or senator — even by a small margin — means the state's entire representation in the election goes to the victor without being divided.
+In almost every state winning a state's popular vote for president or senator—even by a small margin—means the state's entire representation in the election goes to the victor without being divided.
 A fifty-state strategy requires a campaign to spend valuable resources in a rival's strongest states, when those resources could instead be concentrated in swing states that will become a total win or a total loss based on only a small difference in popular votes.

 Attempts

 Successful

-A president has won every state three times.
+There have been three elections in which a president won every state.
 In 1788 and 1792, George Washington won all the electoral votes running effectively unopposed, and in 1820, James Monroe, running unopposed, carried all twenty-three states in the union at that time (although one electoral vote was cast for John Quincy Adams and two electors died prior to casting votes).

 A complete fifty-state victory has not been accomplished since the fiftieth state was admitted into the union, though there have been several landslide victories:

-In 1936, Franklin D. Roosevelt carried 46 of 48 states, losing only Maine and Vermont.